syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 WEBSERVICE(url)

 #### Where:
-* url is the url of the web service.
+* URL is the URL of the web service.

 #### Remarks:
-`#VALUE!` - occurs if url is unable to return the data, if url result in a string that is not valid and if url is a string that contains more than the 2048 characters.
+`#VALUE!` - occurs if URL is unable to return the data, if URL result in a string that is not valid and if URL is a string that contains more than the 2048 characters.

 ### WEEKDAY
 Returns the day of the week corresponding to a date.
 The day is given as an integer, ranging from 1 (Sunday) to 7 (Saturday) by default.